 4. Better sales and revenue generation

-Over a period of time it has become difficult to get candidates in this manner.
-Moreover the employees who are totally new to the industry have to be trained and mentored and of course this comes with a cost.
+Over some time, it has become difficult to get candidates in this manner.
+Moreover, the employees who are new to the industry have to train and mentor and of course, this comes with a cost.

 The companies have started thinking otherwise – why not poach an employee from the competitor firm.
 The positive side here is the company can have potentially better sales and revenue; customers and lead generations as compared to a new employee.

 Poaching considers as one method wherein you can get the cream from the industry.
 This is mostly done to get talented persons from the same industry.

 If one company is going through a bad phase – they can get an excellent talent who can help them revive themselves.
 But poaching is not legal and there are many cons to be the same.
 Here are some of them –

 Today every skilled and talented employee looks across for greener pastures.
 Now in this context, they lure by the competitors – but this could prove to be a dangerous situation in case the existing company has agreed with you that you shall work for them for a longer period.

 There have been cases where the existing companies have sued the employees for going to their competitors.
 The amount to pay to the employer turns out to a hefty sum which may not be affordable to all.